 Good communication must be continually developed and maintained.
 This can be challenging when emotions or stresses are high between partners.
-The Gottman Institute developed a metaphor for communication styles called the Four Horsemen of the Apocalypse that depict warning signs for serious communication problems in your relationship.
+The Gottman Institute developed a metaphor for communication styles called the Four Horsemen of the Apocalypse that depicts warning signs for serious communication problems in your relationship.

 The Four Horsemen are criticism, contempt, defensiveness, and stonewalling and are key signs of poor communication.
 Here are some tips on how to avoid them:

 Instead of attacking the core of your partner’s character, use “I statements” to talk about how their behaviour makes you feel.

 Remember that you and your partner are equal.
 Neither is in a position of superiority over the other partner.
 Be respectful and leave tactics like mockery, mimicry, and put-downs out of your arguments.

 Accusations can hurt, especially when they feel unjust or come from someone we expect to be on our side.
 The critical step is not to use these negative feelings to turn yourself into the victim of the conversation.
 Make sure you listen and hear your partner’s concerns and take responsibility for your feelings and actions.